phelanjo/fermy/README.md

 ### Getting Started

 This is a Ruby on Rails app with an RSpec test suite.
-In order to do anything, the following dependencies must be addressed.
+In order to do anything, the following dependencies must be addressed:

-First install **Ruby**:
+First, install **Ruby**

   ### Linux (Recommended):
   Here is the documentation for installing ruby and getting it up and running